THE OTHER SIDE

 Keywords: Lord Dunsany, J.R.R.
 Tolkien, nature, wonder, disenchantment, ecological ethics, anthropocentrism, religion, modernity

-Delivered ‘Return to Wildness and Wonder: Lord Dunsany’s Critique of Modernity’ to the Inkling Folk Fellowship (24th May, 2024)
+‘Return to Wildness and Wonder: Lord Dunsany’s Critique of Modernity’ – The Inkling Folk Fellowship (24th May, 2024)

 The Opening – The Ecological Citizen Vol 9 No 1 + Audio-visual Narration